Before purchasing or adopting a Potbellied Pig, consider this:

 The primary function of a harness is to provide a means for the owner to communicate intended behavior and movement.
 How the harness fits is critical to good communication.
 The Comfort Fit Safety Harness is positioned just behind the apex of the shoulder.
 The modified “A” design allows the miniature pig more freedom of movement and gives you better control.

 The Comfort Fit Safety Harness is designed to provide maximum comfort and avoid chafing.
 Made from 4000 lbs. test combed nylon, for softer finish, it features reversed sewn seams.
 There are no sharp edges or rough spots to irritate tender skin.
+It is crafted from the finest materials and made in the USA.

 Easy to Put On – Safer to Wear

 The Comfort Fit Safety Harness has two contoured quick-release safety snaps positioned on the left side.
 That makes a big difference.
 It’s easier to put on by draping over the shoulder to snap.
 It’s safer and easier to take off because it does not need to be pulled over the head.
+It is crafted from the finest materials and made in the USA.